 - Office Policies 101 (2 units) Having up to date and legally sound policies and procedures is critical to the success of any real estate company.
 Learn the fundamentals of creating office policies and the key elements that owners and managers should be considering as part of their brokerage's policy manual.

 - Pathways to Professionalism (2 units) Discover the best way to handle challenging situations through interactive peer discussions of real-life scenarios that you may encounter as an agent.
 Having the knowledge that will empower you to handle these situations well increases your level of professionalism and helps set you apart as a REALTOR®.

 - How the MLS How the MLS Makes the Market Work (1 unit) In this online training, learn how the Cape Cod MLS organizes and facilitates the orderly transfer of property and why understanding and following the rules raises the level of professionalism for everyone in our industry and benefit consumers.

-- Advocacy Participation (1 unit) Participation at 1 legislative or advocacy focused event or contributing as an RPAC Major Investor will count toward the advocacy participation requirement, and will ensure that you are staying current with the critical political issues shaping the Cape Cod community and real estate market.
+- Advocacy Participation Elective (1 unit) Participation at 1 legislative or advocacy focused event or contributing as an RPAC Major Investor will count toward the advocacy participation requirement, and will ensure that you are staying current with the critical political issues shaping the Cape Cod community and real estate market.
 Examples of events that meet the advocacy participation requirement include Day on the Hill (annually in June), Advocacy in Your Backyard events and REALTORS® for Clean Water events.
 You must attend at least 1 full hour of an advocacy class to receive CCRES credit.